Monday, May 14

 GRANDMA BETTY

 A couple of years ago some magazine had a contest to write about my mother-my hero.
 I submitted this article.
 It was not chosen as a published article,but it seemed fitting to use as a Mother's Day Tribute.
-My mother died December 28,2008 and at this point my grief is still too new to write anything new although there are pages that could be written and some day I may be able to do that, but not yet.
+My mother died December 28,2008 and at this point I still have not been able to write about her as she deserves, but this gives you a picture of a woman who lived a full life.
 She was a follower of Jesus and her life showed that.
 I found this in her Bible and thought it is worth sharing.

 MYSELF